mEyob/mEyob.github.io/_pages/about.md

 layout: about
 permalink: /
 title: <strong>Misikir</strong> Eyob
-description: <a href="">Affiliations</a>.Aalto University.
+description: <a href="http://comnet.aalto.fi/en/">Aalto University</a>

 profile:
   align: right
   image: prof_pic.jpg
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Maarintie 8</p>
+    <p>02125, Espoo, Finland</p>

 news: false
 social: true
 ---

-Welcome to my website.
-I am a doctoral student in performance analysis and optimization of distributed computing systems such as web server farms and scientific compute clusters.
-I mainly apply queueing theory, stochastic modeling, data analysis, multi-objective optimization and event-driven simulations in my research.
+Welcome.
+I do research in performance analysis and cost optimization of distributed computing systems and cloud infrastructures.
+I utilize practical analysis methods such as statistical analysis of server logs, and theoretical analysis methods like queueing theory, stochastic modeling, and event-driven simulations in my research.
 While you are here, please have a look at my publications and blog posts.
+Thanks!